elementary/website/docs/learning-the-basics.md

 * Sound: Toggle the mute state of the primary output device
 * Bluetooth: Toggle on/off
-* Power: Hide/show the remaining battery percentage
+* Power: Hide/show remaining battery percentage
 * Notifications: Toggle Do Not Disturb mode
 * Session: Show the shutdown dialog

 ### The Dock {#the-dock}
 At the bottom of the screen is the Dock.
-It contains your favorite apps as well as the currently open ones.
+It contains your favorite apps, as well as currently open ones.

 ![The Dock](../images/docs/learning-the-basics/dock.png)